clearpath-docs/ROS-Sphinx-Tutorials/doc/Creating RQT Dashboard.rst

 .. code-block:: bash

-  sudo apt-get install ros-melodic-rqt ros-melodic-rqt-common-plugins ros-melodic-rqt-robot-plugins
+  sudo apt-get install ros-noetic-rqt ros-noetic-rqt-common-plugins ros-noetic-rqt-robot-plugins

 We can then launch RQT by simply using: